(Surgical Skin Planing; Skin Resurfacing)

 - Avoid sun exposure.
 After peeling has stopped, use sunscreen every day.

-- Go to follow-up visits as recommended by your doctor.
+- Go to follow-up visits as advised by your doctor.
 They are important to monitor the skin's healing and regrowth.

 Call Your Doctor